Sunday, 8th August 2004

 “How much do you want?”
 Findlay said, staring at the brave sailor’s statue to his front to avoid the woman’s mesmerising blue eyes.
 The politician drew on his cigarette again.

 “It’s not the response I wanted, but it’s a start,” Crawford said.
 “One thing you have got right is, I do want something.”
-She paused and leaned forward to look at his beaming face.
+She paused and leant forward to look at his beaming face.
 “How crass of you to think I want your money.”

 “Tell me what you want,” he said, staring to his front.
 “Let’s get this over.”

-“Oh my, Mr. Findlay,” she said and laughed.
+“Oh my, Mr Findlay,” she said and laughed.
 “You have this situation so wrong.
 Look at me when I’m talking to you.”

 Crawford grinned when she saw how Findlay was unable to prevent himself from appraising her.
 She inclined her head, and her long dark hair fell across her bulging blouse.
 She caressed her thigh.